leedongwei/CRIMP/backend/docs-API.md

 <br>

-## POST '/judge/login'
+## POST 'judge/login'
-* Used by judges/admins to login or create an account
+* Used by judges to login or create an account

 #### Request
 ```